microsoft/snmalloc/README.md

 Both of these can cause massive reductions in performance of other allocators, but do not for snmalloc.

-The implementation of snmalloc has involved significantly since the [initial paper](snmalloc.pdf).
+The implementation of snmalloc has evolved significantly since the [initial paper](snmalloc.pdf).
 The mechanism for returning memory to remote threads has remained, but most of the meta-data layout has changed.
 We recommend you read [docs/security](./docs/security/README.md) to find out about the current design, and if you want to dive into the code (./docs/AddressSpace.md) provides a good overview of the allocation and deallocation paths.